-“That, she supposed for a moment, was the one thing her feeble life had given her access to: the power to put together brightly coloured memories, to mix them and heighten the resultant shade …” From Chrysalis, by Michael Feeney Callan, Best Irish Short Stories, (Elek Publishing, London).
+“That, she supposed for a moment, was the one thing her feeble life had given her access to: the power to put together brightly coloured memories, to mix them and heighten the resultant shade …” From Chrysalis, by Michael Feeney Callan, Best Irish Short Stories, (Paul Elek, London).

 A Life in Creative Adventuring

 Michael Feeney Callan started as a poet, publishing in David Marcus’ New Irish Writing, then won the Hennessy Literary Award for short fiction.
 The novelist John McGahern, judging the awards with Melvyn Bragg, commended Callan’s “deep insight and sensitivity”.

 After several plays for radio, Callan’s drama television debut was The Burke Enigma, a six-hour noir-style landmark production for RTE, starring Ray McAnally and Donal McCann, which went forward as Ireland’s entry for the Prix Italia.
 Subsequently he joined BBC TV Drama in London, where he story-edited Shoestring, whose first episode scored the highest ever audience for a BBC thriller.
 Callan later wrote for the international ITV action series The Professionals, and wrote Gabriel Byrne’s first television play, Love Is, co-starring Tom Hickey.
 He also adapted Frederick Forsyth stories for Mobil Showcase on PBS in the US.